rocketorbit/rocShell/README.md

 credit goes to [Nameless9000](https://github.com/Nameless9000) and [Darkvalnar](https://github.com/Darkvalnar)

-update 20231103:
-    rocShell without api will no longer be updated.
+update 20231103: rocShell without api will no longer be updated. rocShell.gs now contains API.
+Remove it yourself if you dont want to use it.
+If you use it in singleplayer, API will be disabled automatically.